 - Where can people find additional information about pancreatic cancer?

 - Find a local Oncologist in your town

-What is the prognosis of pancreatic cancer?
+How is the diagnosis of pancreatic cancer made?

 Get the latest treatment options.